MjxSjx/Portfolio/Case Study 1 - bike-share analysis/R Results/README.md

 * Run through the setup, keeping all the default settings.

 ### Click here ➡️ [R Studio](https://download1.rstudio.org/electron/windows/RStudio-2023.06.0-421.exe)
-* I created an auto-download link because why not.
+* I created an auto-download link because, why not.
 * Keep in mind that RStudio does not auto-update, nor do the libraries, but it will prompt you when updates are available.
 * Run through the setup, keeping all the default settings.